Lekazia Turner, embroiderer from Jamaica, 2022

 Many of the embroiderers are established professionals, but there are also pieces created by first time embroiderers.
 The artists were encouraged to create a work that expressed their own identities whilst adding their own cultural and traditional experience.
 Some used specific styles of embroidery practiced for hundreds of years within their family, village, or town whilst others chose simple stitches to convey powerful events from their past.
 Some of the women are re-building their lives with the help of embroidery, by using their skill or being trained in embroidery to earn a decent and consistent living.

-Moving forward, as well as continuing to develop a strong online platform the Red Dress will be travelling to many different galleries, museums, and event spaces around the world - with a continued aim to be accessible to all.
+Moving forward, as well as continuing to develop a strong online platform the Red Dress will be travelling to many different galleries, museums, and event spaces around the world, with a continued aim to be accessible to all.
 Kirstie hopes to bring the garment to visit the countries of all commissioned embroiderers, and exhibit the Red Dress alongside their own work in their chosen venue.

-Practical and logistical support with commissions for the project was provided by the following charities, self-help development projects, social enterprises and various initiatives providing support to women in poverty: Manchester Aid for Kosovo supporting Sister Stitch in Kosovo; Kisany in Rwanda and DR Congo; Missibaba in South Africa; Kitzen in Mexico; Al Badia in Lebanon supporting Palestinan refugees; FanSina in Egypt; the Swansea Women’s Asylum & Refugee Support Group, Wales and the War Childhood Musuem in Bosnia & Herzegovina.
-Seed investment for the project was provided by the British Council Dubai in 2009 and subsequent funding has been received by the Arts Council Lottery Fund & the British Embassy Pristina, Kosovo.
+Practical and logistical support with commissions for the project was provided by the following charities, self-help development projects, social enterprises and various initiatives providing support to women in poverty: Manchester Aid for Kosovo supporting Sister Stitch in Kosovo; Kisany in Rwanda and DR Congo; Missibaba in South Africa; Kitzen in Mexico; Al Badia in Lebanon supporting Palestinan refugees; FanSina in Egypt; the Swansea Women’s Asylum & Refugee Support Group, Wales, White Ribbon Alliance, UK, and the War Childhood Musuem in Bosnia & Herzegovina.

 OUR SUPPORTERS